-Hypnotherapy is the use of hypnosis in a therapeutic setting to help a person make effective positive changes safely to a range of health issues or medical problems.
+Hypnotherapy is the use of hypnosis in a therapy setting to help a person make effective positive changes safely to a range of health issues or medical problems.

-- It can get to the root cause of a problem
+- together we address the root cause of a problem rather than just manipulating the symptom

-- There are no negative side-effects in the right hands
+- no negative side-effects in the right hands

-Hypnotherapy Chester can be used to help clients maximising their potential in a wide range of areas of life including physical and mental health, life, work, sport, hobbies, personal growth and achieve their success.
+Hypnotherapy can be used to help clients maximising their potential in a wide range of areas of life including physical and mental health, career, sports, hobbies, learning, personal growth, performance and success.

 What is Hypnosis?

-Hypnosis is a natural state of mind, similar to meditation, but much more active, where your conscious mind becomes very relaxed, almost out of the way, in order to enable your subconscious mind to become very open and receptive to positive changes and suggestions which are designed to help you.
+Hypnosis is a natural and highly resourceful process of mind, similar to meditation, but much more active, in which your conscious ‘thinking’ mind becomes very relaxed, almost out of the way, in order to enable the subconscious mind to become more open and receptive to positive changes and suggestions which are specifically designed to help you.

 Natural States of Hypnosis

-We all experience natural trance states every day.
-If you’ve ever day-dreamed, missed your turning driving, or become so absorbed in a hobby, book or film that you lose track of time, you have experienced this natural state of mind.
+We all experience natural trance every day.
+If you’ve ever day-dreamed, missed your turning driving, or become so absorbed in a hobby, book or film that you lose track of time, you have experienced this natural phenomenon of mind.

 As children, we are all in a state of almost constant hypnosis until around the age of 6 years, so our mind is like a sponge soaking in the messages that surround us, good and bad.
 This continues to a lesser extent as adults.
-Hypnotherapy aims to undo the negitive conditioning and restore you to how you were born to be, your nature 'default’ state of calm confidence, as much as we are able.
+Hypnosis and hypnotherapy aims to undo the negative conditioning and restore you to how you were born to be, your nature 'default’ state of calm, confidence, health and inner peace.

 Hypnosis as an Active and Alert State

-Clinical hypnosis, unlike the myth, is not like sleep.
-It’s a very active brain state in which you remain in full control at all times, and the subconscious mind only takes on board suggestions or changes that it knows to be beneficial to you.
+Hypnosis, unlike the myth, is not like sleep.
+It’s a very active brain process in which you remain in full control at all times, and the subconscious mind only takes on board suggestions or changes that it knows to be beneficial to you.

-Hypnosis as Technique to Access of Your Natural Healing Reources
+Hypnosis as Technique to Access of Your Natural Healing Resources